LaunchCodeEducation/intro-to-programming-csharp/src/chapters/unit-testing/testing-in-csharp.rst

 Testing in C#
 =============

-.. index:: ! automated testing, ! unit testing, !
+.. index:: ! unit testing, !
 MSTest

-Testing your code is a crucial practice for every developer.
-**Automated testing** ensures that your code works as expected every time it runs.
-Tests also function as internal documentation, giving a fellow programmer instructions on how to properly execute your classes and methods.
-While these purposes are the same for C# as any other language, the implementation of tests will look a bit different.

 This course covers **unit testing** in C# with a test framework called **MSTest**.
 Unit testing is based on breaking down the codebase into its